 It is worth reading the comments of the ‘sunbathing prevents other cancers and does not cause melanoma’ brigade as a sobering reminder that sun avoidance advice WILL NOT WORK.
 People enjoy the pleasant feeling that sunbathing gives them, and they will do it.
 If they need a justification, they will pluck one from the air.
 I saw 2 young men stripped to the waist in the street yesterday as I drove from the hospital clinic to the community clinic to do an operating list, and this morning I saw a red haired woman wearing a low cut dress and sunburned upper chest.
 Its the first week of April, the sun is shining and people are out there soaking it up.
 The vitamin D story and the way it has been handled has undone lots of good work, because people WANT to believe that sunbathing is good for them.

 I am, and will remain, very sorry about the death of anyone from melanoma, which is why I started this blog and launched a new course to teach better diagnosis.
-But I wish that ignorant people with stronmg opinions based on theior feelings would wise up or shut up rather than shooting their mouth off.
+But I wish that ignorant people with strong, wrong opinions based on feelings rather than facts would wise up or shut up.